c1ph3r-fsocitey/Autonomous_Robot/README.md

 # Autonomous Robot

-This is an Autonomous Robot, which is made using ROS2, and it can navigate using SLAM (Similtanious Localization and Mapping) technology.
+An Autonomous Differential Drive Robot, which is made using ROS2, and it can navigate using SLAM (Similtanious Localization and Mapping) technology.

 # Basic Robot URDF